ThoenigAdrian/ThoenigAdrian/volgactf2020/sharppasswd/README.md

 This means the search space for the password dramatically decreased to **5 characters**.
 We started brute forcing to see how fast we could solve this.
 Assuming a **flag range** from **0x20-0xff** this would mean **7.7 * 10 ^ 9**  entries.
-With an 8 core cpu we reached **14.7kH/s** which meant we'd need **~145 hours** for brute forcing this password.
+With an 8 core CPU we reached **14.7kH/s** which meant we'd need **~145 hours** for brute forcing this password.
-As the ctf only lasts for 48 hours this approach wasn't really feasible.
+As the CTF only lasts for 48 hours this approach wasn't really feasible.

 We then thought about reimplementing it in C but we estimated a MAXIMUM speedup of ~10 (probably less) so we avoided this option for now.

-Another theory was that there might be some obvious inefficencies in the Encryptor Code and if we could optimizie them we could get a better brute force time unfortunately we couldn't find any low hanging fruits.
+Another theory was that there might be some obvious inefficiencies in the Encryptor Code and if we could optimize them we could get a better brute force time unfortunately we couldn't find any low hanging fruits.

 We did some further research, we found a few code snippets which looked very similar to the code of ```Encryptor.cs``` .